Krav Maga for Law Enforcement

 Keenly aware of use-of-force and liability issues facing law enforcement, KMWFTD is constantly updated in consultation with use-of-force experts (including district attorneys, police liability defense lawyers, police administrators, and defensive tactics instructors) to provide real-world effectiveness and defensible applications of reasonable force.

 Our approach is simple “stop the problem and take safe control as quickly as possible.”
-Officer safety is paramount – before, during and after a confrontation.
-We deal with compliant, resistive, assaultive/high risk and life threatening situations.
+Officer safety is paramount before, during, and after a confrontation.
+We deal with compliant, resistive, assaultive/high risk and life-threatening situations.

 Our instructional staff consists of currently sworn law enforcement officers.
 Our U.S. Chief Instructor, Darren Levine, is a Deputy District Attorney for Los Angeles County.
 He lectures frequently on use-of-force issues.
-This team established a defensive tactics system that protects law enforcement officers from harm and law enforcement agencies from liability.

 - Combatives (use of personal weapons)